 The coreboot philosophy is to do the absolute bare minimum to discover and initialize hardware (HW), then pass the control to another program called a “payload”.
 The payload then takes care of user interfaces, drivers, policies, etc. Protectli has implemented coreboot with the SeaBIOS payload.

-coreboot has been tested on the FW2B and FW4B with the following OS:
+coreboot has been tested on the FW2B, FW4B and FW6 series with the following OS:

 - FreeBSD 11.2